The customer journey stages we tend to forget

 One basic business principle is that existing clients bring more value than acquiring new customers.
 It is crucial to identify the holistic customer lifecycle and nurture the customer relationship throughout the entire journey.
 Gap analysis is a great tool for marketers who aim for a holistic experience that takes into account all possible paths within a customer journey.

 The gap analysis draws two pictures: one of a perfect situation, where all stages are taken into account with relevant strategies, and another of the realistic situation with current marketing activities.
 It might reveal the ugly truth that your current activities focus on acquiring new customers, and the current ones are forgotten — or maybe your upsell or win-back strategies are absent.

 Detect customer journey patterns with data

 Data can help you detect the stage your customer is currently at on their journey.
-This data is needed for marketing automation and to send customers personalized messages that support their current situation.
-Quite often the required data is not immediately available or is in a wrong format, which leads to needing improvements to architecture of data flows.
+This data is needed for marketing automation and to send customers personalised messages that support their current situation.
+Quite often, the required data is not immediately available or is in the wrong format, which leads to needing improvements to the architecture of data flows.

 Another important part of creating holistic customer journeys is a change in thinking: instead of separate campaign messages that are broadly targeted to all customers, we need to start thinking in an “always ongoing” manner and create marketing actions that support all stages of customer journeys.